GregUtas/robust-services-core/docs/RSC-Cxx-Static-Analysis-Tools.md

 the entire code base.

 The parser currently supports everything used in the code base.
-Because this is not everything in C++11, there are limitations, which are described in the comments at the beginning of [Parser.h](/ct/Parser.h).
+Because this is not everything in C++11, there are limitations, which are noted in the comments at the beginning of [Parser.h](/ct/Parser.h).
 The goal is to support whatever the code base uses, although some things would be deemed undesirable or marginal and would therefore not be introduced.